Nutty-Nuts/Notes/sophomore/second/HIST 3/Chapter 1.md

 ## Teodora Alonso's Imprisonment
 - Teodoro Alonso was arrested and imrisoned for being accussed of a crime she did not commit.
 	- She was acquited of her crimes after 2 and 1/2 years in prison
+## Ferdinand VII's Decree
+- Ferdinand VII's Decree demanded that the Galleon Trade should cease operations

 # PEOPLE
 ---